Estate Planning For Millennials

 Similar to the criteria for choosing a personal representative under a will, the healthcare surrogate or attorney in fact should be trustworthy, understands your personal preferences, be strong enough to follow through with your decisions, and most importantly, be willing and able to serve.
 Do not just name the person and hope they accept the position.

-If you have questions about creating an estate plan that meets your current goals, an experienced estate planning attorney should be contacted to assist with your planning.
+If you have questions about creating an estate plan that meets your current goals, an experienced Philadelphia Estate Planning Attorney should be contacted to assist with your planning.